 Do not get pressured

-It is important to not get pressured into marrying someone you do not want to.
+It is essential to not get pressured into marrying someone you do not want to.
 As you get older the pressure to marry increases.
-Just remember that it is you who will be spending the rest of your life with another human being so it is important that you like them.
+Just remember that it is you who will be spending the rest of your life with another human being, so it is crucial that you like them.

 Use istikharah properly

 The last and most important tip in this marriage proposal checklist is to make istikharah properly.
 Many people either belittle or misuse the istikharah prayer.
 The istikharah prayer was taught to us by our beloved Prophet (SAWW):

 Jabir (RA) reported that the Messenger (SAWW) used to teach them the istikharah (seeking guidance from Allah) in all matters as he (SAWW) would show us a surah of the Qur’an.
 He (SAWW) used to say: “When one of you contemplates entering upon an enterprise, let him perform two Rak’ah of optional prayer other than Fard prayers and then supplicate: